un01s/crashes/README.md

 Read the hello world in [Brainfuck](https://github.com/un01s/crashes/blob/main/languages/bf/NOTES.md).
 Then do it in JavaScript in a browser.
 Do it with [replit](https://replit.com) in python.

-As an exercise, write the code in Brainfuck to output your first name.
+As an exercise, write the code in Brainfuck to print your name.

+A computer is just a machine with enough storage cells, whose content can be read and written by the machine according to the content inside these cells.
+It cann be electronic, mechanical, quantum, or just fictional in your head or on the paper.